fecampossantos/aion/globalStyle/README.md

-# Theme System Documentation
+# Global Style System

-This directory contains the centralized theme system for the Chrono app, providing consistent design tokens, colors, spacing, and component styles across the entire application.
+This directory contains the centralized theme system for the Aion app, providing consistent design tokens, colors, spacing, and component styles across the entire application.

 ## 🎨 Available Theme Exports